iamapilotstar/CommercePulse-Sales-Intelligence/README.md

 • To guarantee analytical trust, I implemented transaction-level validation tables that reconcile raw records with aggregated KPIs.
 This step ensures that all dashboard metrics are mathematically correct and auditable.

-• All transformations, cleaning steps, and feature engineering were implemented using Power Query, allowing the dataset to be standardized, structured, and optimized for BI reporting..
+• All transformations, cleaning steps, and feature engineering were implemented using Power Query, allowing the dataset to be standardized, structured, and optimized for BI reporting.
 ---

 **Discount Percentage Mapping**